chinnubespoke08/Food-Delivery-Mobile-app/README.md

-# Food Ordering App - React Native
+# Food Delivery App - React Native

 - We developing a React Native Expo Food app.
 - The app allows users to sign up and requires them to complete a registration process.